-This chapter introduces the Total Performance Storage System Manager 7 (TPSSM7) software, and provides information about hardware, software, and operating system requirements for the installation.
+This chapter introduces the Total Performance Storage System Manager (TPSSM) software, and provides information about hardware, software, and operating system requirements for the installation.

-Note: Please review the readme file on the installation CD for the latest information, updates, supported configuration changes, and bug fixes.
+Note: Please review the README file on the CD-ROM for the latest information, updates, supported configuration changes, and bug fixes.

-TPSSM7 is a Java-based application for TP9400 RAID system.
+TPSSM is a Java-based application for SGI TP9400 and SGI TP9500 RAID subsystems.
 It provides a graphical interface for configuring and monitoring the RAID hardware subsystem.